eekcoopuw/jobmon/docsource/quickstart.rst

 Create a Workflow
 *****************

-You might want to re-use your TaskDag definition multiple times.
-This is where Workflows come into play.
+A workflow can be run multiple times with the same task dag, and allows for sophisticated tracking of how many times a DAG gets executed, who ran them and when, and does some work to kill off any job instances that might be left over from previous failed attempts.
 With a Workflow you can:

 #.
 Re-use a TaskDag
 #.
 Stop a Dag mid-run and resume it (either intentionally or unfortunately, as